cizz1/CLAT-QA-Chatbot/readme.md

 # Conversational RAG Chatbot for CLAT Queries

-A locally hosted chatbot leveraging Retrieval-Augmented Generation (RAG) to answer CLAT-related queries using a curated knowledge base.
+A hsoted chatbot leveraging Retrieval-Augmented Generation (RAG) to answer CLAT-related queries using a curated knowledge base.
 This assistant employs history-aware retrieval and a performant LLM (LLaMA-4 via Groq) to deliver accurate, document-grounded responses.

 ---